-Need a summer vacation?
+Need a vacation?
 Your boss might help you with that — but only if you work for the right company.

 While many workplaces are stingy about offering time away, a handful of companies are so generous that they chip in with vacation-related stipends, discounts and reimbursements.